Metals · 2024

 +Is there Copper in Frisco, TX tap water?

-Yes — Frisco, TX's 2024 Consumer Confidence Report lists Copper at 28 mg/L. Frisco, TX's 2024 report shows Copper detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Frisco, TX's 2024 Consumer Confidence Report lists Copper at 28 ug/L. Frisco, TX's 2024 Copper measurement is below the federal limit.

 +What's the federal limit for Copper in drinking water?